Kyuu-Ji/htb-write-up/bank/write-up-bank.md

 # (...)
 ```

-We can login into MySQL but don't find anything important and starting a shell from there won't give us a root shell:
+We can login into MySQL but don't find anything important and starting a shell from there won't start a root shell:
 ```markdown
 mysql -u root -p